 - 1. Faculty members will be responsible for notifying the Dean of Academic Affairs that they are eligible to be considered for promotion with a letter explaining eligibility.
 The Dean of Academic Affairs then notifies the Faculty Development Committee. - 2.
 The Faculty Development Committee will meet with the applicant, explain the procedure, and request the faculty member to submit a list of four full-time colleagues (faculty members) to act as evaluators.
 Evaluators may not be the applicant's Division Coordinator.
-The committee will choose two evaluators, representing different divisions and one with faculty rank higher than the applicant's, from this list of four. - 3.
-The faculty member will supply the evaluators with a Teaching Portfolio that includes items the faculty member deems appropriate.
-The Faculty Development Committee urges the faculty member to use the FG&S evaluation form as a guide.
-(See Appendix 4 Annual Faculty Evaluations) - 4.
-The evaluators will evaluate the candidate based upon the portfolio and classroom teaching observations then will prepare recommendations for the committee. - 5.
-The committee will review the recommendations of the evaluators and make a recommendation to the President.
-The President will review the recommendation and may also request a recommendation from the Dean of Academic Affairs.
-The President will then make a recommendation to the Executive Committee of the Board of Trustees. - 6.
-The Board of Trustees will make a final decision upon the recommendation. - 7.
-The faculty member will be notified of the results by the President in the name of the Board of Trustees. - 8.
+The committee will choose two evaluators, representing different divisions and one with faculty rank higher than the applicant's, from this list of four.
+The faculty member will supply the evaluators with their Professional Development Portfolio.
+(See Appendix 4 Faculty Evaluations) - 3.
+The evaluators will evaluate the candidate based upon the portfolio and classroom teaching observations then will prepare recommendations for the committee who will review. - 4.
+The committee will review the recommendations of the evaluators and make a recommendation to the President through the Dean of Academic Affairs.
+The President will then make a recommendation to the Executive Committee of the Board of Trustees who present it to the Board. - 5.
+The President, in the name of the Board of Trustees, will notify the faculty member.
 All evaluations will be confidential and shared with the faculty member only if the President chooses to do so.